Basic FAQs

 What is a heart attack?

 Cardiac arrest and a heart attack are not the same thing.
-A heart attack occurs when blood flow is reduced or lost due to a blocked coronary artery.
-Person is generally conscious and in discomfort Blood flow, and therefore oxygen delivery, is blocked or minimized Signs can include: pale colour, profuse sweating, chest pain, nausea and/or vomiting, shortness of breath.
+Think of a heart attack as being a plumbing issue.
+A heart attack occurs when blood flow (and therefore oxygen flow) is reduced or lost due to a blocked coronary artery.
+This person will be conscious and in discomfort.
+Signs and symptoms can include: pale colour, profuse sweating, Pain or discomfort in your chest which may also be travelling to the jaw or down the left arm, nausea and/or vomiting, shortness of breath.
 While they are not the same thing, a heart attack can lead to cardiac arrest if it is not quickly treated.
 This is why both are serious medical emergencies and 9-1-1 should be activated as soon as possible.

 What is sudden cardiac arrest?

 Sudden cardiac arrest (SCA) is when the heart suddenly stops beating normally and cannot pump blood to the rest of the body.
-This usually occurs unexpectedly.
-Person usually collapses without warning No breathing No movement No pulse Results in ineffective blood and oxygen flow to vital organs Cardiac arrest may have a variety of causes including heart disease, drowning, stroke, electrocution, suffocation, drug overdose, and trauma.
-In Canada, 35,000 – 45,000 people die of sudden cardiac arrest each year.
-Reference: Canadian Heart & Stroke
+Think of sudden cardiac arrest as an electrical problem.
+This usually occurs unexpectedly and can happen during a heart attack; but this is not the only reason.
+This person will usually collapse without warning.
+They will present with no breathing, no movement, and no pulse and will result in ineffective blood and oxygen flow to vital organs.
+Sudden cardiac arrest may have a variety of causes including heart disease, drowning, stroke, electrocution, suffocation, drug overdose, and trauma.
+In Canada, approximately 60,000 people die of sudden cardiac arrest each year. *Reference: Canadian Heart & Stroke*